ShipBit/wingman-ai/README.md

 Here are the most important properties of a command:

-- `name`: This is used to match your request with the command.
-So make sure to give it a good name (e.g. `RequestLandingPermission`).
-This where Wingman commands are "better" than VoiceAttack: You don't have to say a specific phrase to trigger it.
-This is a very powerful concept.
+- `name`: This is used to associate your request to the command.
+So make sure to give it a good name, e.g. `RequestLandingPermission`.
+Use `camelCasing` to separate words.
+No spaces and don't write everything in lowercase.
+You do not have to say a specific phrase to trigger the command because the AI is smart enough to detect which command you _meant_.
+This is a very powerful concept and one of the reason this is way better than other (sometimes "aggressive" 🤭) `voice-to-key` tools.
 - `keys`: A list of keys to press.
 They will be triggered in the order they are defined.
-Each key can have these properties:
+Any key can have these properties:
   - `key`: The key to press.
   - `modifier`: A modifier key to press with the key. _(optional)_
   - `hold`: The time to hold the key in milliseconds. _(optional)_
+  - `wait`: The time to wait until the next key in this command is pressed _(optional)_
-- `instant_activation`: A list of phrases that will trigger the command instantly (without AI roundtripping). _(optional)_
+- `instant_activation`: A list of phrases that will trigger the command immediatale without AI round-tripping. _(optional)_
 - `responses`: A list of responses.
-If the command is executed, a random response is picked and read out to you. _(optional)_
+If the command is executed, a random response will be chosen and read out to you. _(optional)_

 #### Wow, this is hard!

-Yes, we know.
+Yeah, we know.
 We're working on a more user-friendly interface to make it easier for you.
 For now, we recommend the following tools to help you out:

 - [VSCode](https://code.visualstudio.com/) with the
 - [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)